Analytic thermal bootstrap meets holography: Black hole background

 For the low-lying spectrum, i.e., $\Delta \leq 8$, the OPE coefficients coincide with the black brane ones given in~\eqref{eq:a42}--\eqref{eq:a80} when expressed in terms of $f_0$.
 However, to make contact with the finite temperature and volume CFT, in the black hole background the dimensionless quantity $\tilde{f}_0$ should be replaced by

 which we obtain by resolving the black hole singularity, i.e.,

 and ensuring that $\tilde f_0$ reduces to the black brane expression given in \eqref{eq:f0} as we take $R\to\infty$.
-In Equation \eqref{eq:newtildef} the two signs correspond to the two possible solutions, corresponding to a \textit{small} black hole ($-$) and a \textit{large} black hole ($+$).
-Although in the following we will be agnostic about the choice of solution, we should mention that the small black hole is known to be unstable thermodynamically, while the large one is stable~\cite{Hawking:1982dh,Witten:1998zw,Jokela:2015sza}.
+In Equation \eqref{eq:newtildef} the two signs correspond to the two possible solutions, associated to a \textit{small} black hole ($-$) and a \textit{large} black hole ($+$).
+Although in the following we are agnostic about the choice of solution, we mention that the small black hole is known to be unstable thermodynamically while the large one is stable~\cite{Hawking:1982dh,Witten:1998zw,Jokela:2015sza}.

 It should be noticed that, while in the black brane case $\tilde{f}_0$ (and thus the one-point functions of multi-stress tensor operators) is a constant, in the black hole case $\tilde{f}_0$ becomes a \textit{function} of the dimensionless ratio $\beta/R$.
 Consequently, the thermal one-point functions of the multi-stress tensor operators also depend non-trivially on $\beta/R$.